fnalways/terminus-docs/docs/developer/install/environment-variables.md

 ## Usage examples

-To customize the installation process, you can define environment variables in several ways:

-- Specify the variables inline while running the installation script:
+To use environment variables, you typically export them before running the one-line installation script.
+For example:

     ```bash
-    KUBE_TYPE=k8s bash install.sh
-    ```

-- Export the variables first, then run the script:

-    ```bash
     export KUBE_TYPE=k8s
     bash install.sh
     ```

-- Use `&&` to chain commands:

-    ```bash
-    export KUBE_TYPE=k8s && bash install.sh
-    ```
+In this example, the `KUBE_TYPE` variable is set to `k8s`.
+This will instruct `olares-cli` to install the full Kubernetes (K8s) instead of the lightweight K3s version.

 You can also combine multiple environment variables for more flexible customization, for example: